 Many people are making more conscious/conscientious food decisions these days for many reasons; prompted by illness, a wish to be healthier, concerns about ethics, or all of those reasons.
-I have learned from my work at Breathing Space, and from my own life experience, that decisions about food, particularly for women, are not always that simple.
+I have learned from my work, and from my own life experience, that decisions about food, particularly for women, are not always that simple.
 There can often be many emotional, historical and experiential factors that affect the way in which we eat, or indeed, don’t eat.

-We live in a very busy world now where we are bombarded with different, often conflicting, messages about what we should be eating.
+We live in a very busy world where we are bombarded with different, often conflicting, messages about what we should be eating.
 The advancement of thinking on the subject of nutrition and food, the variety of ingredients available, along with the myriad of new diets, exercise regimens and lifestyle fads is completely confusing!
-If we think that rationing only came to an end in the UK in 1954, many people have been brought up on a fairly unsophisticated diets, whereas now we are having to consider ‘paleo’, ‘clean’, ‘atkins’, ‘alkaline’, the list goes on and on.
+Now we are having to consider ‘paleo’, ‘clean’, ‘atkins’, ‘alkaline’, the list goes on and on.
 There have always been food fads and diets, but these days they are very much the mainstream.

 While it may play a role in raising our awareness of our weight, this mainstream diet culture isn’t helping people to develop healthier relationships with their bodies and food in the long term.
-It’s an area that often comes up in discussion at Breathing Space and because of this I have decided to complement my love of cooking with a study of eating psychology so I am better able to understand and help people in this area.
+This is why I decided to complement my love of cooking with a study of eating psychology so I can really help people in that that area.

 THE MINDFUL COOK PHILOSOPHY

-- Creating healthy recipes that take the best ingredients and knowledge that is now available to us in the creation of a balanced diet – cellular level nutrition over dieting!
+- INSPIRING people to create healthy food that is both interesting and delicious by creating healthy recipes that take the best ingredients and knowledge that is available to us – cellular level nutrition over dieting!

-Through my work at Breathing Space I have met so many people with very varied dietary requirements.
+I work with many people with very varied dietary requirements, specifically those have made a decision to cut out wheat, dairy or animal products.
 It has therefore been my job to create many gluten free, dairy free and vegan dishes that are balanced and nutritious.
-I personally eat fish and poultry so you will find what I consider to be, healthy poultry and fish dishes in amongst many vegetarian options.
+I personally eat fish and you will find what I consider to be healthy meat and fish dishes in among many vegetarian options.

 Everyone should be able to enjoy making and eating at least one recipe of mine!